+Contract costing is an accounting method to track all expenses related to a specific contract, especially in industries like construction, shipbuilding, and engineering projects—where every cost needs to be accounted for.
 Contract costing serves a vital purpose: to meticulously determine and track the total cost of a specific contract.
 This information is crucial for assessing the contract’s profitability, justifying billing to the client, and informing key decisions throughout the project lifecycle.
-It’s a specialized type of job costing typically used in industries that handle large, intricate projects.
-These industries include construction, engineering, software development, film and entertainment production, and shipbuilding.

 Here’s a quick breakdown of this costing method: